 Fulfillment Through Work and the Arts

 In Fulton County, Lexington serves more than 1,000 individuals and is the county's largest employer.
-The agency, which is accredited by the prestigious Council on Quality and Leadership, was named a Times Union Top Workplace for 2013.
+The agency, which is accredited by the prestigious Council on Quality and Leadership, was named a Times Union Top Workplace for 2013 and 2014.

-Lexington's hallmark initiative is its Employment Resources Program.
+One of Lexington's hallmark initiatives is its Employment Resources Program.
 In addition to job partnerships with 69 local businesses, the agency runs an events center where supported individuals handle everything from greeting and hosting to food prep, setup and cleanup.